WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

 Don't hyphenate a word that has a prefix or suffix, in the following situations:
 - After these prefixes: *auto-, co-, cyber-, exa-, giga-, kilo-, mega-, micro-, non-, pre-,	re-, sub-, tera-, un-* unless excluding it could cause confusion.

-Hyphenate the word that has a prefix or suffix, in the following situations:
+Hyphenate a word that has a prefix or suffix, in the following situations:
 - When the prefix is *self-*; for example, *self-diagnosis, self-exclusion*.
+- When the prefix is followed by a word that is already hyphenated.
+- When the prefix is followed by a compound word that contains a space.
+In this case, the space is replaced with a hyphen; for example,  *world wide web* but *post-world-wide-web media*.

 ## Space around hyphens